Find products best meets your needs. No more worries about the authenticity of suppliers.Find Suppliers

 Let’s talk about Battery Spot Welders

 How to keep your CNC Machining Center in good shape

 Milling Spindle and the Remarkable Applications

 What Is A Saw & What Is This For?

 Posted on Jan 30, 20207

-To cut lengthwise along the part, the tools would move in and the material itself will move back and forth along the Z-axis.
-This design of action allows all the work to be done on the material near the guide bushing where it is more rigid, making them ideal for working on slender work pieces
+To cut along the longitudinal direction of the part, the tool of automatic lathes will move in and the material itself will move back and forth along the Z axis.
+This design of action allows all work to be done on the material near the guide bushing.
+Because the guide bushing is rigid, it is very suitable for processing slender workpieces.

-In the convention, the Swiss type lathes are also commonly known as the Swiss screw machines, Swiss automatic lathes, and Swiss turning centers.
-The Swiss type lathe is different from the traditional lathe models in a specific feature.
-That is, the holding mechanism or collet that holds a bar stock will not be exposed directly to the lathe bed and the tooling.
-With this particular configuration, it provides this specific machine tool a number of benefits over the traditional lathe models.
-Although the applications of Swiss type lathe machines are wide and profound, there are mainly two industrial sectors which are the biggest two customers in the market.
-Those two sectors are the medical and electronics sectors.
+In the convention, Swiss type lathes are also commonly referred to as Swiss screw machines, CNC Swiss automatic lathes, and Swiss turning centers.
+Swiss type lathes is different from traditional lathes in some respects.
+The holding mechanism or collet that holds the bar material is not directly exposed to the lathe bed and the tooling.
+With this special configuration, it provides many benefits for this particular machine tool compared to traditional lathe models.
+Although the application of Swiss-type lathes is extensive and profound, there are mainly two industrial sectors that are the two largest customers in the market.
+These two areas are medical and electronic.